AvirupDas/GPlayBooks2Notion/README.md

 Follow [7.
 Schedule script](#7-schedule-script) to schedule .Script is scheduled to run every hour in `append` mode.
 Enable  _Full_Sync_ checkbox for books in the database if you want to  run  the script in `sync-full` mode in the next scheduled run.
 ![FullSync](/repository/assets/FullSync.png "FullSync")

+## Self Note
+Run the "manual" branch and check of all working and make similar changes on "deployment" branch and push the code in github.
+This would trigger auto deployment on heroku.

 ### Run Manually
 Clone `manual` branch
 ```